theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/erpconnect-news.md

     ---

-    Don't find what you're looking for?<br> Try our new search function or browse our [documentation](documentation/introduction/index.md).
+    Missing something?<br> Try our new search function or browse our [documentation](documentation/introduction/index.md).

     ---